About Black Belt Mastering

 Yes.
 If you’d like to provide a reference song I will gladly accept it.
 This is a great way for me to get a feel for the sound you are after.
 I also find it helpful to include a few brief notes if there are specific song transition requests.
 Ultimately, a quick phone call is best.

-Yes, I encourage attended sessions.
+Yes, I encourage attended sessions for full LP’s only.
 Sessions start at 10am.
 Attended sessions allow you to be involved and understand the mastering process from beginning to end and provides you access to ask questions and hear immediate before and after mastering samples of your record.
-Sessions can take anywhere from as few as 3 hours for short EP’s to 5+ hours for longer, more involved LP’s.
+As these sessions tend to take more time, the cost is more than unattended.

 You can send mixes by clicking this link for wetransfer.com or by forwarding a link to a Dropbox folder.